How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 - Specific behaviors and needs — framed as school-relevant (what accommodations they need in the classroom)

 - Your preference for placement tier — state it clearly.
-Under the 2024 anti-discrimination amendment, parental wishes carry more weight than before
+Since the 2013 policy shift, parental wishes are heavily weighed, but the municipal board retains final authority.

 The observation/assessment — professionals observe your child, possibly administer developmental tests.
 You may or may not be present.
 Ask: 保護者は見学できますか? (hogosha wa kengaku dekimasu ka?, "Can parents observe?")

-The recommendation meeting — the shūgaku shien iinkai delivers their placement recommendation.
+The recommendation meeting — the placement support committee reviews the dossier and recommends placement; the municipal board retains final authority.
 This is where cultural strategy matters most:

 - If you agree: express gratitude and confirm